Next Enrollment Term: Fall 2026

-Forms of interactivity are challenging and changing the economic models for media companies, corporations and non-profit organizations seeking to communicate with desired audiences.
+Forms of interactivity are changing economic models for media companies, corporations, and non-profit organizations seeking to communicate with desired audiences.
 In turn, this changing economic model influences management strategies for interactive media initiatives.
-In this course, students will understand the driving forces in media management through the exploration of changing theories, content management business practices, audience measurement and analytics and the leadership vision of modern media managers.
+In this course, students will survey economic analyses of the media and advertising industries in market economies, using that information to understand media performance.

 This course develops the ability to use content types, content quality and presentation strategically to engage audiences in online and mobile media.
 A combination of hands-on assignments, lectures and experiments are used to develop skills with current tools and prepare to learn emerging tools throughout the career.

 Focuses on the historical and contemporary state of personal and public interaction with popular media, within the context of technological developments and their impact on society and culture.
-Students study journal articles, survey the research literature, and write papers on the historical trajectory of information consumption from the emergence of mass-produced, paper-based texts to the development of the World Wide Web.
-Students should use this course to evaluate the current ethical, political and economical controversies that will part of their daily lives upon entering media professions.
+Students study journal articles, survey the research literature, and write papers on the historical trajectory of information consumption from the emergence of mass-produced paper-based texts to the development of the World Wide Web.
+Students should use this course to evaluate the current ethical, political, and economic controversies that will be a part of their daily lives upon entering media professions.

 IME 6981 Professional Apprenticeship